Scale by Geoffrey West Reviewed: Where Physics Meets Hubris

 • How do we know when to stop scaling and start restructuring?

-For cyber-resilience, the answers will never come from physics alone.
-But West gives you the tools to measure where your infrastructure sits on the efficiency/fragility curve.
+For complex engineered and organisational systems, the answers will never come from physics alone.
+West provides a conceptual tool for thinking about where infrastructures sit on the efficiency/fragility curve.

 So yes — his fears of societal burnout are plausible, but only in the abstract.
 They’re not prophecy; they’re early-warning heuristics.
 In the engineering world, we’d call that useful but non-deterministic intelligence.